matarina/pyrola.nvim/README.md

 ## Usage

-`pyrola` is developed based on communication between the Jupyter kernel and client.
-Any language listed with a Jupyter kernel can theoretically be supported.
-For example, to run a Python REPL environment with `pyrola`, you need to install the Python Jupyter kernel, e.g., `ipykernel`.
-For your specific language and kernel, you should explicitly specify it in the `kernel_map` options, e.g., `{ kernel_map = { python = "python3" } }`.
-The index corresponds to your filetype, which can be checked with the command: `echo &filetype`.
-The values are your kernel names.
+`pyrola` operates on the principle of communication between the Jupyter kernel and the client, allowing for a versatile programming experience across various languages.
+To initiate a Python REPL environment with `pyrola`, you must install the Python Jupyter kernel, such as `ipykernel`.
+For your specific programming language and kernel, it is crucial to explicitly define it in the `kernel_map` options, for instance, `{ kernel_map = { python = "python3" } }`.
+The index corresponds to your filetype, which can be verified using the command: `echo &filetype`.
+The values represent your kernel names.

-You can also configure the split terminal direction and size using the options `split_horizen` and `split_ratio`.
-For semantic code parsing and sending to the terminal, the Treesitter language parser is necessary.
-You need to install the parser in your Treesitter Lua configuration if you do not want to specify it explicitly in the `pyrola` Lua config.
+You can also customize the terminal split direction and size through the options `split_horizen` and `split_ratio`.
+For semantic code parsing and dispatching to the terminal, the Treesitter language parser is essential.
+Ensure that the parser is installed in your Treesitter Lua configuration if you prefer not to specify it explicitly in the `pyrola` Lua configuration.

-For sending large code blocks, visual selection is available, allowing you to bind keys to send code selected in visual mode to the terminal.
-To inspect variables, bind keys to `pyrola.inspect()`, and trigger it when the cursor is on the variables you want to inspect.
-This feature currently supports Python and R, with plans to add more languages in the future.
-Contributions to add variable inspectors for your preferred languages are welcome!
+For sending larger code blocks, visual selection is available, allowing you to bind keys to transmit code selected in visual mode to the terminal.
+To inspect variables, you can bind keys to `pyrola.inspect()`, triggering it when the cursor hovers over the variables you wish to examine.
+This feature currently supports Python and R, with aspirations to expand support for additional languages in the future.
+Contributions to enhance variable inspection for your preferred languages are warmly welcomed!

 ### Key Bindings

-Below are the recommended key bindings to use with `pyrola`:
+Below are the recommended key bindings to optimize your experience with `pyrola`:

 ```lua
 -- nvim_ds_repl plugin configuration --